sl5net/SL5-aura-service/README.md

 2. Create a copy of `settings_local.py_Example.txt` and rename it to `settings_local.py`.
 3. Edit `settings_local.py` to override any setting from the main `config/settings.py` file.

-This `settings_local.py` file is ignored by Git, so your personal changes won't be overwritten by updates.
+This `settings_local.py` file is (maybe) ignored by Git, so your personal changes (maybe) won't be overwritten by updates.

 ## Key Scripts for Windows Users